developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

 This allows Device Tracker to run each time the server restarts regardless of the user logged in.
 -->
 ##Client Install & Setup
 Install Device Tracker client on the supported Zebra device to register the device and transmit data to the server.
+The device must be connected to the same network as the server.
 Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system.

 ###Client Installation
 Steps for client installation on the device, which may be performed either manually or with an EMM (Enterprise Mobile Management):